 Forget a big camera.
 Yes, you can pack it for your trip, but you won’t be using it from the saddle.
 DSLR cameras take the best quality pictures, but I am using mine only when I am on foot.
 To operate it properly you need two hands, precise adjustments, steady hold and looking through the lens.
-Not good for a rider.
+In short, not good for a rider.

 A camera to use in the saddle must be small – so you can keep it in your pocket or bum bag.
 Furthermore it should be easy to fully operate it with one hand, and it must be tough.
 Through the years of our trail riding, our cameras would usually last one year.
 Sometimes one ride… A few years ago in Morocco, we encountered a sand storm.
 For 2.5 hours we were forcing our way through it, keeping our cameras deep in pockets or pouches.
 However, sand got its way everywhere and none of the cameras survived.
 10 cameras (each rider had one) – so we were left with none after the sandstorm.
 The only one that kept working was my huge DSLR, packed deep in my luggage and sealed in a dust-proof bag.

 So, recently, we have bought an Olympus Tough, which is supposed to be dust-proof, waterproof and shockproof.
 So far so good, it’s our second year with it, and it’s still working!
 Not the cheapest option, but if you want to have a tough one, go for it.
 Or similar.

 It takes good photos.
 And in my opinion, it’s the best camera for horse photography shootings in full gallop with dust and grit flying around.